MrLightful/dataviz/README.md

 ## Frontend

 The frontend app is available at [http://localhost:5173](http://localhost:5173).

+### Taxonomy Tree

 This renders a tree of taxonomy, lazily loading children on demand.
 Fun fact: I'm using my own tree view component for this: [MrLightful/shadcn-tree-view](https://github.com/MrLightful/shadcn-tree-view).

+### Taxonomy Search

+This renders a search bar that allows you to search for taxonomy elements.
+Only shows matches in the last level of the taxonomy.